slatedocs/slate/source/index.html.md

   - swift

 toc_footers:
-  - <a href='https://business.oyindonesia.com/oybayar'>Sign Up for Trial</a>
+  - <a href='https://business.oyindonesia.com/register'>Sign Up for Trial</a>

 search: true
 ---

 # Introduction

-OY!
-Bayar service enables business owners like you to receive payments from customers, either **from your Application** or independently **by sending your Payment URL to your customers**.
+Payment Checkout service enables business owners like you to receive payments from customers, either **from your Application** or independently **by sending your Payment URL to your customers**.

 With quick and easy integration, your business can start accepting payments on Day 1 after registration.

-OY!
-Bayar supports multiple payment methods, including *Direct Debit*, *Credit Cards*, and *Bank Virtual Accounts*.
+Payment Checkout supports multiple payment methods, including *Direct Debit*, *Credit Cards*, and *Bank Virtual Accounts*.

 # Quick Integration

-> To open OY!
-Bayar webview, use following code from your platform:
+> To open Payment Checkout webview, use following code from your platform:

 ```javascript
 window.open("https://pay.oyindonesia.com/username", "_blank");